anoodleReza/Greenery/README.md

 # Greenery
+### About the Project
+Greenery believes that healthy foods should be accessible to everyone, regardless of their preferences and limitations.
+We hope that this application serves to reach this goal, and help spread healthy foods into everyone’s plates.

+Greenery is an all-in-one application for customers, couriers, and merchants built using React Native and Firebase.
+It has a simple and seamless UI.
+We will be making an E-Wallet in which customers may use to make transactions.

+### Team Members
+Ahmad Fadhil Bukhori
+Julian Emir Prawira
+Muhammad Zaky Firdaus
+Reza Aurelio Brilliansah
+Shreshta Adyaksa Hardono

 ## Login and Sign Up Page
 Upon turning on the Greenery Application, the user may login as either the Merchant, Driver (Partner), or Customer (User) login.